 5. Avoid Lengthy Restaurant Lines

 Forget about battling the crowds for a seat in one of the bustling restaurants in Williams or Grand Canyon Village.
 At Under Canvas, you can enjoy delicious healthy breakfasts or dinners at the resort’s Embers Restaurant.
 The diverse dinner menu includes the Under Canvas Burger, Pan-Roasted Trout or the Superfood & Quinoa Salad.
 At breakfast, there’s something even the pickiest of eaters from French toast to breakfast burritos.
-If you’re planning on being in the Grand Canyon for the day, order a gourmet box lunch by 9 p.m. the night before you go for pick-up the following morning.
+If you’re planning on being in the Grand Canyon for the day, visit the lobby tent for a selection of grab n’ go food items available 24/7.

 Under Canvas® Grand Canyon